 The Information Party is not just a website.
 We are organizing as an official political party, and we aspire to nominate and elect candidates for all levels of government.

 To do this we’ll crowdsource our political Stances - which will include Beliefs, Legislation, and Candidates - through the web.
 Initially, The Information Party will not have a large enough constituency to nominate its own candidates, but Members will submit candidates from other parties (who align with the Stances of our party) as Candidate Stances on our site.
 That way, The Information Party can have an impact on day one.

 Reputation is The Information Party’s metric that represents respect in our community.
-It is earned when Members contribute to the site by submitting views and leaving comments, but more is earned by contributing to the site in a meaningful way: posting insightful content, receiving upVotes, and submitting Views that become Stances.
+It is earned when Members contribute to the party through actions.
+This can be on the site by submitting views and leaving comments, but more is earned by contributing to the site in a meaningful way: posting insightful content, receiving upVotes, and submitting Views that become Stances.

 Voting privileges are reserved for Members who’ve gained some small amount of Reputation.
 This will incentivise new Members to post new and insightful content by rewarding them when they are well received by the community, in addition to limiting the influence of trolls.
 We’re aware that this may be detrimental to initial Member acquisition, but we believe this sort of requirement selects for those individuals that share our core values of respect and humility.
 The fastest way to become a reputable member of The Information Party is to earn the collective respect of your peers.
 In time, Reputation will also be used to determine who will be able to become a Moderator.

 The quickest way to earn Reputation will be through the acquisition of Action Badges.
 This will be a set of 20 unique digital badges that coincide with 20 action steps that will push the party's goals forward.
 A feature being developed as part of the party's web application.